EmilyBertani/Challenge_10/Challenge_10_Starter_Code/README.md

 ## About This Program

 This program uses Scikit Learn to apply unsupervised learning to cryptocurrency data.
-We will implement KMeans to help cluster the data for better visualization and compare with Principal Component Analysis, to help streamline the data.
+We will implement KMeans to help cluster the data for better visualization and compare with Principal Component Analysis to help streamline the data for better analysis and visualization.

 ---